 RELEASE FROM LIABILITY

-We hereby release, indemnify, and hold harmless ________ School District, the ________Board of Trustees, and its agents, servants, employees, and representatives from any and all claims, causes of action, or liabilities resulting from drug testing procedures, the authorized release or use of the information obtained therefrom, any actions related to or caused by any student’s drug test result, and any and all disciplinary decisions resulting therefrom.
+We hereby release, indemnify, and hold harmless Orangeburg County School District, the Orangeburg County Board of Trustees, and its agents, servants, employees, and representatives from any and all claims, causes of action, or liabilities resulting from drug testing procedures, the authorized release or use of the information obtained therefrom, any actions related to or caused by any student’s drug test result, and any and all disciplinary decisions resulting therefrom.
 We attest that the student named herein is drug-free and physically fit to participate in extracurricular activities.

 Student signature: Date: